 Seasonally adjusted data, including the U.S. city average all items index levels, are subject

 to revision for up to 5 years after their original release.
 Every year, economists in the CPI

-calculate new seasonal factors for seasonally adjusted series and apply them to the last 5 years
+calculate new seasonal factors for seasonally adjusted series and apply them to the last 5

-indexes for 2014 to 2018 were calculated and published.
-For series which are directly adjusted
+adjusted indexes for 2014 to 2018 were calculated and published.
+For series which are directly

-factors which are derived and are therefore not available in advance.
+have seasonal factors which are derived and are therefore not available in advance.

 Determining Seasonal Status